 You will be required to have someone escort you home after your treatment is complete because the effects take time to wear off.

 We are dedicated to providing you with outstanding anesthesia services with safety as our number one priority.
 IV sedation is administered by a board-certified dentist anesthesiologist.
 Having a dentist anesthesiologist present for your sedation allows Dr. Handsman and Dr. Jenny to focus solely on the dental procedure while your safety and comfort is maintained to the same monitoring standards and equipment as used in a hospital setting.

-To determine if you are a good candidate for IV sedation, you will need to meet with your periodontist in Worcester.
 Typically, patients who are preparing for invasive and lengthy procedures are ideal candidates for this type of sedation.
-It is also a good option for those with extreme dental anxiety, have a sensitive gag reflex, or have difficulty getting numb through other methods of sedation and anesthesia.
+It is also a good option for those who experience extreme dental anxiety, a sensitive gag reflex, or difficulty getting numb through other methods of sedation and anesthesia.

 If you are concerned about the idea of undergoing IV sedation for your upcoming procedure, you should know there are many great benefits you can expect, such as:

 - Its relaxing abilities make it possible to prevent additional traumatizing dental memories that might keep you from returning to the dentist.